juzerali/FusionCharts-VisualForce-Api/README.md

 * `height`
 * `dataController`: The data controller name followed by a `.` and the @RemoteAction method name which will provide the actual data.
 Currently only JSON data is supported.
 As with FusionCharts JSON api, data should come wrapped inside property named `data`.
 Like so `{data: [...
 The actual array of data ...]}`

+## Optional Attributes
-An optional attribute is `debugMode`.
-Setting it to 1 will draw the chart in debug mode and will print debug information.
+* `debugMode`: Setting it to 1 will draw the chart in debug mode and will print debug information.
+* `isJSON`: Boolean, setting it to `true` will treat the data returned by controller as JSON.
+Otherwise component will first try to parse the data as XML, failing which it will fallback to parsing it to JSON.
+If that too fails and `Error` will be thrown on Javascript console.

 Other attributes are exactly the same as in FusionCharts XML data API.
 You can refer to them on official documentation site.